coderaiser/putout/README.md

 }
 ```

+## Real-world uses

+- [Cloud Commander](https://github.com/coderaiser/cloudcmd): orthodox file manager for the web.
+- [Eslint Config Hardcore](https://github.com/EvgenyOrekhov/eslint-config-hardcore): The most strict (but practical) ESLint config out there.
+- [Mock Import](https://github.com/coderaiser/mock-import): Mocking of Node.js EcmaScript Modules.
+- [Madrun](https://github.com/coderaiser/madrun): CLI tool to run multiple npm-scripts in a madly comfortable way.

+Do you use `putout` in your application as well?
+Please open a Pull Request to include it here.
+We would love to have it in our list.

 ## Contributions

 You can make contribution proposing a feature, fixing a bug or typo in documentation or making a dontation ;).

 ## Donations

-`putout` requires quite a lot of my effort and time.
-If you like it, support me on [patreon](https://www.patreon.com/coderaiser).
+`putout` requires quite a lot of effort and time.
+If you like it, support on [patreon](https://www.patreon.com/coderaiser).

 ## License